Oxburgh Estate

 With a National Art Pass you get

-Home to the Bedingfeld family since 1482, this romantic moated manor house charts history from medieval austerity to Victorian comfort.
+Norfolk home of the Bedingfeld family since 1482, the moated manor house at Oxburgh Estate charts its history from medieval austerity to Victorian comfort.

 Standing within a large square moat, Oxburgh Hall was enclosed until 1772, when Sir Richard Bedingfeld made alterations to create a more open U-shaped house.
 Perhaps its most impressive feature is the grand fortified gatehouse - designed to evoke the owner's power and prestige.
 However, this is largely symbolic; Oxburgh has always been a family home, never a fortress.